-Phase 2 - until October 12: We continue to invite comments and suggestions on the MitoEAGLE preprint, particularly if you are an early career investigator adding an open future-oriented perspective, or an established scientist providing a balanced historical basis.
+Phase 2: MitoEAGLE preprint (Versions 01 - 10): We continue to invite comments and suggestions on the, particularly if you are an early career investigator adding an open futureoriented perspective, or an established scientist providing a balanced historical basis.
 Your critical input into the quality of the manuscript will be most welcome, improving our aims to be educational, general, consensus-oriented, and practically helpful for students working in mitochondrial respiratory physiology.

-To join as a co-author, please feel free to focus on a particular section in terms of direct input and references, contributing to the scope of the manuscript from the perspective of your expertise.
+Phase 3 (2017-11-11): Manuscript submission to a preprint server, such as BioRxiv.
+We want to invite further opinion leaders: To join as a co-author, please feel free to focus on a particular section in terms of direct input and references, contributing to the scope of the manuscript from the perspective of your expertise.
 Your comments will be largely posted on the discussion page of the MitoEAGLE preprint website.

-If you prefer to submit comments in the format of a referee's evaluation rather than a contribution as a co-author, I will be glad to distribute your views to the updated list of co-authors for a balanced response.
+If you prefer to submit comments in the format of a referee's evaluation rather than a contribution as a co-author, I will be glad to distribute your views to the updated list of coauthors for a balanced response.
 We would ask for your consent on this open bottom-up policy.

-We organize a MitoEAGLE session linked to our series of reports at the MiPconference Nov 2017 in Hradec Kralove in close association with the MiPsociety (where you hopefully will attend) and at EBEC 2018 in Budapest.
+Phase 4: We organize a MitoEAGLE session linked to our series of reports at the MiPconference Nov 2017 in Hradec Kralove in close association with the MiPsociety (where you hopefully will attend) and at EBEC 2018 in Budapest.